 Businesses make decisions all the time, such as whether to hire staff or produce a new product using sustainable resources.
-The closure of a business is an example of a decision that can have far-reaching consequences, not only for the business owners and staff, but for the economy as a whole.
-Identifying the consequences of a business decision is vital to:
+The closure of a business is an example of a decision that can have far-reaching consequences, not only for the business owners and staff, but for the economy as a

-- reduce unwanted side effects - provide assistance to those who are affected by the decision - turn a negative business decision into a positive outcome. - Step 1 Clarify exactly what you are being asked to do.
+- 1 Read the information provided on the decline of whole.
+Identifying the consequences of a business decision the automotive industry in Australia, then copy the is vital to: following table (adding as many rows as you need) • reduce unwanted side effects and fill it out.
+Remember that the information provided • provide assistance to those who are affected by the will not provide all the answers; you will have to think decision about how the decision will affect certain groups • turn a negative business decision into a positive yourself.
+The first answer has been done for you. - outcome. - Step 1 Clarify exactly what you are being asked to do.
 You must specifically 'identify consequences'.
 Consider using a dictionary for the meaning of 'identify' and 'consequence'.
 It is also helpful to find synonyms for these words.
 Rewrite the task if it is easier for you so that 'identify consequences of a business decision' becomes 'look for the effects or outcomes of the business decision'. - Step 2 Be clear about what business decision has been made and try to state the decision in just one sentence. - Step 3 Who will be affected by the business decision?
 Identify groups/people that will be affected by the decision.